 Many forex brokers will quote their prices to one-tenth of a pip, adding a fifth decimal place to the price.
 This is because they have variable spreads in their quotes.
 For example, the price of EUR/USD may move from $1.18376 to $1.18293.
 This would be a fall of 8.3 pips.

 However, there is a big exception to this rule, and that comes when you are trading the Japanese yen.
-When you are trading yen crosses, 1 pip is a change in the second decimal place.
-For example, trading USD/JPY the price moves from 110.52 to 110.57 would be an increase of 5 pips.
+When you are trading yen crosses, a change of 1 pip occurs in the second decimal place.
+For example, if the USD/JPY price moves from 110.52 to 110.57, this would be an increase of 5 pips.

 The use of leverage

-Compared to other markets you can trade, forex pairs do not tend to move that much.
-It is not uncommon for cryptocurrencies or stocks to move higher or lower by 10% in a day.
-However, if a forex pair moves more than 1% or 2% in a day it is considered to be a big move.
-If EUR/USD moved 10% in one day, it would probably mean that the world as we know it was coming to an end and cause absolute pandemonium across financial markets.
+Compared to other markets you can trade, forex pairs do not move as much.
+It is not uncommon for cryptocurrencies or stocks to move up or down by 10% in a day.
+However, if a forex pair moves by more than 1% or 2% in a day, this is considered a big move.
+If EUR/USD moved by 10% in one day, it would probably mean that the world as we know it was coming to an end and this dramatic price fluctuation will cause absolute pandemonium across the financial markets.

 So if forex pairs don’t move much, how can you make decent money by trading them?
 The answer is through leverage.